 In order to be eligible for professional admission, applicants must complete the following prerequisite courses.
 All prerequisites must be completed with a grade of C or better.
 The minimum prerequisite GPA (calculated based on this list) for admission consideration is a 3.0.

-Applicants must also provide evidence of an earned baccalaureate degree from a regionally accredited institution and meet Graduate College admission requirements.
-Visit the Graduate College for more information.
+Applicants must also provide evidence of an earned or in-progress baccalaureate degree from a regionally accredited institution and meet Graduate College admission requirements.
+Review the Admissions Guide & visit the Graduate College for more information.

 College of Nursing Prerequisites include:

 One year General Chemistry (2 semesters - 2 lectures and a minimum of 1 lab)

 One year Anatomy & Physiology (2 semesters including lectures and laboratories)